prashil3k/clauding/hangeoroeum/DESIGN-SPEC.md

 **Connects to**: #3 (grammar skeletons define the generation contract), #4 (interest mapping provides the topic), #2 (bands determine difficulty slotting), #6 (progress display reflects personalized plan).

 ### 9. Social / Share
-Phrase cards designed to be screenshot-worthy for stories.
-Future: dedicated share/export feature for phrase cards.
+Phrase cards designed to be screenshot-worthy for stories.  not a featureMore of a design philosophy for pretty-looking cards

 ---